kubernetes-sigs/gateway-api/geps/gep-1619/index.md

 #### Traffic Splitting with Session Persistence on Some Backends

-Consider the scenario where a route is traffic splitting between two Backends, but only one has session persistence:
+While all backends in a traffic split should have session persistence configured consistently, mixed configurations may occur during transitions.
+In the scenario below, a route is traffic splitting between two Backends, but only one has session persistence:

 ```yaml
 kind: HTTPRoute